ujangaja/Laravel-Relation/README.md

 # Laravel-Relation

 1.one to one
+2.one to many
-2.many to many
+3.many to many